40+ Fun and Easy Easter Crafts for Kids

 Bottle-Cap Chick Napkin Rings

-napkin rings!
+Kids will love helping with setting the Easter table if it means they get to use these adorable napkin rings!
 To make, paint a bottle cap yellow and let dry.
 Use a black paint marker to add eyes and a small orange triangle of paper for the beak.
-Add a yellow feather to the back of the bottle cap, and glue the chick to a piece of wide ribbon about 4-1/2 inches long.
-Glue a second smaller ribbon to back to tie the napkin ring together.
+Add a yellow feather to the back of the bottle cap, and glue the chick to a piece of wide ribbon about 4 1/2 inches long.
+Glue a second smaller ribbon to the back to tie the napkin ring together.